heavyblotto/memorativa/docs/story.md

 ## Game Mechanics

 Players engage with the system through intuitive percept collection, reminiscent of visual platforms like Pinterest.
 As they explore, transit-triggered prompts guide their discovery of symbolic relationships.
 Through this process, players encode their perceptions into concepts while angular relationships between concepts emerge organically through play.
 Focus spaces provide dedicated environments for chart analysis and interaction, while the system continuously learns from aggregate player behavior.

+The Generative AI Assistant enhances the Glass Bead Game by:

+- **Interactive Learning**: Facilitating real-time feedback and adaptive learning experiences based on player interactions.
+- **Dynamic Exploration**: Allowing players to explore symbolic relationships and game mechanics in a conversational and iterative manner.
+- **Enhanced Engagement**: Providing visual and interactive elements that enrich the player's understanding and engagement with the game.

 Within focus spaces, the built-in indeterminate zone of the triplet structure enables the possibility for the players to "tune" the visual relationships of the structural components in order reveal emergent meaning and relationships within multiple corresponding vectors.